cdklabs/cdk-verified-permissions/README.md

 If you want to have type safety when defining a schema, you can accomplish this **<ins>only</ins>** in typescript.
 Simply use the `Schema` type exported by the `@cedar-policy/cedar-wasm`.

-You can also generate a simple schema from a swagger file using the static function `schemaFromOpenApiSpec` in the PolicyStore construct.
+You can also generate simple schemas using the static functions `schemaFromOpenApiSpec` or `schemaFromRestApi` in the PolicyStore construct.
 This functionality replicates what you can find in the AWS Verified Permissions console.

+Generate a schema from an OpenAPI spec:

 ```ts
 const validationSettingsStrict = {